jdlph/Path4GMNS/README.md

 ## Quick Start

 v0.8.6 includes several important changes in user interface.
-We highly recommend that you go through the [tutorial](https://github.com/jdlph/Path4GMNS/tree/dev/demo/tutorial.ipynb) written in Jupyter notebook with step-by-step demonstration, no matter you are one of the existing users or new to Path4GMNS.
+We highly recommend that you go through the [tutorial](https://github.com/jdlph/Path4GMNS/tree/dev/tests/tutorial.ipynb) written in Jupyter notebook with step-by-step demonstration using the latest release, no matter you are one of the existing users or new to Path4GMNS.

 ## User Manual